 In the meantime, I’ve found a way to cope with the waiting and the hoping and the disappointing.
 Each time we look at a house that doesn’t end up working out, I find a small project I can work on right where I am.

-This time, it was a small bookshelf in our bedroom.
+This time, it was a small shelf in our bedroom.
 It’s nothing fancy, but it was an outlet for me to do something I enjoy, and at the same time it fought the disappointment with being content in this season.